ayeshaikh017/support-crm-system/README.md

-# Support CRM — Ticket Management System
+# Support CRM-Ticket Management System

 A small customer-support CRM: log a support ticket, browse and filter the queue, open a ticket, move it through its lifecycle, and keep a running log of internal